-In this post, Michelle Haley DeLorenzo, a teacher at a K-8 school, shows us what she did for Food Allergy Awareness Week at her school.
+In this post, Michelle DeLorenzo, a teacher at a K-8 school, shows us what she did for Food Allergy Awareness Week at her school.
 Together with her allergy teammates, Michelle made a huge impact.
 Let’s see what she did.

 WHAT WE DID